pyllyukko/user.js/README.md

 * Private browsing breaks Kerberos authentication
 * Disables "Containers" functionality (see below)
 * Installing user.js will **remove your saved passwords** (https://github.com/pyllyukko/user.js/issues/27)
+* Bookmarks will only be shown with a generic icon
 * OCSP leaks your IP and domains you visit to the CA when OCSP Stapling is not available on visited host
 * OCSP is vulnerable to replay attacks when nonce is not configured on the OCSP responder
 * OCSP adds latency (performance)